Christopher W Olsen

 Responsibilities

-Dr. Olsen became a professor of public health in the School of Veterinary Medicine in 1995, after a three-year post-doctoral fellowship under Dr. Virginia Hinshaw.
-He was named Associate Dean for Academic Affairs in October, 2006.
+Olsen became assistant professor of public health in the School of Veterinary Medicine in 1995, was tenured and promoted to associate professor in 2001, and promoted to full professor in 2004.
+He served as Associate Dean for Academic Affairs in the SVM from 2005-2012.
 In this role, he managed a team of staff in the Office of Academic Affairs that are responsible for admissions to the DVM program, curriculum and other academic affairs issues, continuing veterinary medical education, and student affairs.
-Dr. Olsen is also a senior advisor to the UW-Madison Center for Global Health and a program faculty member in the UW-Madison Master of Public Health degree program.
-In September 2012 he was tapped to become Interim Vice Provost for Teaching and Learning for the entire UW-Madison campus.
+Dr. Olsen was tapped to become Interim Vice Provost for Teaching and Learning for the entire UW-Madison campus in 2012 and served through 2014.
+In this role, he co-lead the university’s Educational Innovation effort.
+In 2014-2015 he served as Acting Director of the UW-Madison Global Health Institute (GHI).
+Currently he is emeritus professor in the School of Veterinary Medicine, Associate Director of the GHI, and Director of the GHI's Graduate/Professional/Capstone certificate in global health.
+He also continues to serve as a program faculty member in the UW-Madison Master of Public Health degree program.

 Graduate Training